Are you in?

 We do not knowingly collect of solicit personal data from anyone under the age of 18 or knowingly allow such persons to register for events, conferences or trade shows.

 In the event we learn that we have collected personal data from a child under the age of 18 without verification of parental consent, steps will be taken promptly to remove that information.
 If you believe that we have or may have information from or about a child under 18 of age, please contact us at firstname.lastname@example.org.

 If you have any questions about this Privacy Notice or our use of your information, please contact us by writing to FTTH Council Europe ASBL, Rue de la Presse 4, 1000 Brussels, Belgium - Contact Person: Emilija Borchers, Project Assistant, email: email@example.com Mobile: +32 (0) 460 97 46 97.

 We hope to resolve any privacy concerns you may have.
 If you are not happy with our response, or you believe that your data protection or privacy rights have been infringed, you can complain to any supervisory authority or other public body with responsibility for enforcing privacy laws.

 To keep up with changing legislation, best practice and changes in how we process personal data, this Privacy Notice may be revised at any time without notice by posting an updated version on this website.
 We will provide adequate notice of any material changes before they become effective.

-Interested in Sponsoring the FTTH Virtual Conference 2021?
+Interested in Sponsoring the FTTH Conference 2022?

 To download this file, log in with your email address and password.